 COLUMBIA PHYSICS BUILDING NAMED A NATIONAL LANDMARK FOR FOUNDATIONAL DISCOVERIES IN NUCLEAR RESEARCH

-A copy of the National landmark filing can be found here, and a draft of the press release, written at the time of the landmark designation, can be found here.
+Check out a pdf copy of the National landmark filing for Pupin Hall and a pdf draft of the press release, written at the time of the landmark designation.
 Extensive documentation on the Pupin Physics Laboratories can also be accessed at the National Archives Catalog listing.

 Pupin Hall Uranium Experiments